michaelchen-lab/blog/posts/3-things-i-learnt-from-my-8-month-research-internship.md

 ## Conclusion

 Working with highly-talented researchers is a humbling experience.
 Yet the feeling of contributing to academia as a high school student is rewarding and empowering.
 I will likely be returning in several months to continue working on ad-blocking research.
 In the future, I plan to apply what I've learnt not just in academic settings, but also translate this knowledge to life in general, because education is fundamentally about personal growth, not just getting straight As or on-paper experiences.

+\---

+*Special thanks to Sanjaay Babu for editing this article.*